U-C4N/Road-MAP/ai-enginering.md

-Great!
-I'll develop a detailed, structured roadmap for AI engineering using Python, focusing on Machine Learning, Deep Learning, and Large Language Models (LLMs).
-This roadmap will be tailored for complete beginners, assuming little to no background in mathematics or programming.
-It will prioritize theoretical understanding while incorporating structured milestones, study materials, and practical exercises.
-The guide will include headings, subheadings, and best practices to facilitate a smooth learning curve.

-I’ll let you know once the roadmap is ready!

 # **AI Engineering Roadmap for Complete Beginners (Python-Focused)**

 *This roadmap is designed for **complete beginners** (little to no programming or math background) who want to become AI/Machine Learning engineers using Python.* It breaks down the learning journey into phases, focusing on **Machine Learning (ML)**, **Deep Learning (DL)**, and **Large Language Models (LLMs)**.
 We emphasize building a strong theoretical foundation and then acquiring practical skills over time.
 The roadmap is structured into clear sections with step-by-step guidance, recommended resources, and best practices to ensure a smooth learning curve.